Thesis preparation and submission

 Before submitting a thesis, please make sure the following has been thought of, and/or completed.

 Please note that students are not required to submit physical copies of their thesis.
-Thesis submission and examination is completed online.
+Thesis submission and examination is completed online via the Thesis Examination Portal.

 To celebrate and recognise the substantial achievement of our students, a graduation booklet is provided to the general public that attend a graduation ceremony.
 The 100-word summary which is required as part of the submission will be included in the Monash graduation booklet.